senresearch/julia-intro-docs/README.md

-# Meet Julia, a new programming language for data science
+G# Meet Julia, a new programming language for data science

 - Date: 2019-10-25
 - Location: CHIPS Room 208